 How many Quads are there?

-You'd be surprised to know how many people have never thought of it - that the name "Quad" is a number four.
+You'd be surprised how many people have never thought of it - that the name "Quad" is the number four.

-Without our Quads we would not be able to stand - we would buckle at the knees.
-Some people do, because the Quads have issues.
+Without Quads we would not be able to stand - we would buckle at the knees.
+Some people do, because their Quads have issues.